Scott Phillips (writer)

 Rake followed.
 It was first published in French and tells the story of a minor television star from the United States who finds greater fame in Paris.
-There he gets invoved in a darkly comic tangle as he pursues women and a movie deal.
+There he gets involved in a darkly comic tangle as he pursues women and a movie deal.

 Hop Alley, a companion to Cottonwood, was next.
 Phillips was editor of and a contributor to the collection St. Louis Noir (2016).

 His novel That Left Turn At Albuquerque, followed in 2020.
 It deals with art forgers, crooked lawyers, and the entertainment industry.

 Most recently he published The Devil Raises His Own (2024).
 This furthers the saga of photographer Bil Ogden (Cottonwood, Hop Alley) as he becomes embroiled in pornography during the nascent days of Hollywood.

 Phillips lives in St. Louis, Missouri, with his wife and daughter.